 Day 2 Mexico City

 Get to know Mexico City during a guided tour with your leader.
 Visit the Metropolitan Cathedral, the largest and one of the oldest cathedrals in Latin America.
-You’ll also explore Zocalo, the city’s main square, and the sprawling National Palace, where you can check out murals by famous Mexican painter Diego Rivera.
+You’ll also explore Zocalo, the city’s main square, and the remains of Tenochtitlan, the capital city of the Aztec empire.
+Check out famous Mexican painter Diego Rivera’s Mural Museum at the Alameda Central.
 Your tour also includes a visit to the Museum of Anthropology, home to an impressive collection of 600,000 pieces of Mexican art and artifacts.
 After the tour, the day is yours to spend as you please.
 The Leon Trotsky and Frida Kahlo (La Casa Azul) museums are two popular sights worth checking out as an optional activity.
 Trotsky, having come off second-best to Stalin in the race to the helm during the Soviet era, was expelled and found refuge in Mexico City where he was eventually murdered, while Frida Kahlo is perhaps the most renowned Mexican artist in history.
 Otherwise, just outside of the city, a visit to the colourful floating gardens of Xochimilco makes for an enjoyable afternoon.

 Day 3 Puebla

 Depart Mexico City this morning and visit the ancient Teotihuacan ruins, once one of the biggest cities in the world.
 Meet with a local guide and discover the amazing ruins known as the Pyramid of the Sun and the Pyramid of the Moon which dominate the skyline.
 Stroll down ‘The Avenue of the Dead’ and see the clues to what life was like here nearly 2000 years ago.
-Continue to the city of Puebla, learning some useful Spanish phrases from your leader on the way.
-On arrival to Puebla, join your leader for an orientation walk to get your bearings and explore the beautifully preserved city centre.
+Continue to the city of Puebla, joining your leader for an orientation walk to get your bearings and explore the beautifully preserved city centre.
 Puebla is known for its delicious food scene and your leader will have tips on the best places to dine on local specialties this evening.

 Day 4 Oaxaca